strongswan/swidGenerator/README.rst

                             Specify the entity name (used in the <Entity> tag for the name attribute).Shall not contain any whitespace characters
+      --match SOFTWARE-ID   Do a targeted request for the specified Software-ID.
+                            If specified, output only contains SWID tags matching the given Software-ID

 Generate Software IDs:
 ::

     usage: main.py software-id [-h] [--doc-separator DOCUMENT_SEPARATOR]
                                [--regid REGID] [--environment {dpkg,yum,auto}]